 Marc Grinberg is a Ph.D. candidate in Political Science at Stanford University.
-His research focuses on strategies of influence, the causes and consequences of arms transfers and the relationship between political science and policymaking.
+He studies how states manage strategic challenges in international security, and the relationship between political science and foreign policymaking.

 Prior to Stanford, Marc served in the US government as special assistant to the Deputy Secretary of State and director (acting), section chief and strategist in the Office of Strategy, Planning, Analysis and Risk at the Department of Homeland Security.
 Prior to joining the US government, he worked as an aide to the Hon.
 Richard Danzig on the 2008 Obama Campaign, as Program Director and Congressional Fellow at the Truman National Security Project, as a researcher at the institute for Defense Analyses and as Legislative Fellow for Congressman Steve Israel.